-- Acquisition of real property; - Acquisition, rehabilitation and construction of public works and facilities;

-- Buyouts; - Code enforcement; relocation assistance; new construction, reconstruction and rehabilitation of residential and nonresidential properties; - New construction, reconstruction and rehabilitation of public housing; - Repair or rehabilitation of infrastructure; - American Disability Act improvements; - Rental assistance (limited); storm mitigation measures; - Special economic development including: grants and loans to SBA-defined small businesses, job training, and the revitalization of business districts; fair housing counseling; - Homeownership counseling and assistance; and

-Assistance to Community-Based Development Organizations for neighborhood revitalization, community economic development, energy conservation projects, homeownership assistance, fair housing, planning, and administrative costs, including actions to meet the grantee's certification to affirmatively further fair housing.
+- Acquisition of real property; - Acquisition, rehabilitation and construction of public works and facilities; - Buyouts; - Code enforcement; relocation assistance; new construction, reconstruction and rehabilitation of residential and nonresidential properties; - New construction, reconstruction and rehabilitation of public housing; - Repair or rehabilitation of infrastructure; - American Disability Act improvements; - Rental assistance (limited); storm mitigation measures; - Special economic development including: grants and loans to SBA-defined small businesses, job training, and the revitalization of business districts; fair housing counseling; - Homeownership counseling and assistance; and - Assistance to Community-Based Development Organizations for neighborhood revitalization, community economic development, energy conservation projects, homeownership assistance, fair housing, planning, and administrative costs, including actions to meet the grantee's certification to affirmatively further fair housing.

-With respect to CDBG-DR Program eligible activities, Moore must also ensure that at least 50% of its CDBG-DR grant funds are used for activities that benefit low- and moderate-income ("LMI") persons.
+With respect to CDBG-DR Program eligible activities, Public Law 113-2 grantees must ensure that at least 50% of its CDBG-DR grant funds are used for activities that benefit low- and moderate-income

+("LMI") persons.
+However, on September 9, 2017, HUD granted a waiver to lower the low and moderate income overall benefit to 42%.
 LMI persons are defined for the purposes of the CDBG-DR Program as persons and families whose income does not exceed 80% of the area median income ("AMI"), as determined by HUD.
-This 50% requirement applies to Moore's expenditure of the entirety of the funding, less administration and planning, and does not apply to each individual program or activity.
-For the purposes of this Action Plan, that would mean a minimum of \$10,520,000 of these funds must be obligated to the national objective of benefitting low- and moderate- income persons.
+This 42% requirement applies to the Moore's expenditure of the entirety of the funding, less administration and planning, and does not apply to each individual program or activity.